RudyR32/electionAnalysis/README.md

 ## Challenge Summary
 The analysis of the election shows that:<br/>
-•	The counties that voted in the election were:<br/>
+-	The counties that voted in the election were:<br/>
-o	Jefferson<br/>
+  -	Jefferson<br/>
-o	Denver<br/>
+  -	Denver<br/>
-o	Arapahoe<br/>
+  -	Arapahoe<br/>
-•	The county results for voter turn out were:<br/>
+-	The county results for voter turn out were:<br/>
-o	Jefferson contributed 10.5% of the vote and 38,855 total voters<br/>
+  -	Jefferson contributed 10.5% of the vote and 38,855 total voters<br/>
-o	Denver contributed 82.8% of the vote and 272,892 total voters.<br/>
+  -	Denver contributed 82.8% of the vote and 272,892 total voters.<br/>
-o	Arapahoe contributed 6.7% of the vote and 11,606 total voters.<br/>
+  -	Arapahoe contributed 6.7% of the vote and 11,606 total voters.<br/>
-•	The county with the largest voter turnout was Denver.<br/>
+-	The county with the largest voter turnout was Denver.<br/>